 - 1 15-ounce can chickpeas, drained and rinsed (or 1 1/2 cups cooked)

 - 1/2 teaspoon each dried oregano and dried thyme

 - 2 pinches red pepper flakes

 - Parmesan rind or 1/4 cup grated Parmesan cheese* (omit for vegan)

 - 1 teaspoon kosher salt

-- 3/4 cup short pasta (gluten-free or legume pasta: we used rigatoni)
+- 3/4 cup short pasta like rigatoni (gluten-free or legume pasta if desired)